Law Enforcement Groups Want More Competition for FirstNet Authority Dollars

 WASHINGTON, Jan.
 21, 2026 – Two law enforcement groups are asking lawmakers to allow the Commerce Department to spend more public safety dollars with providers other than AT&T. Their request comes in the lead up to a Senate hearing on the future of FirstNet, the nationwide first responder network operated by AT&T, next week.

-AT&T operates FirstNet under the oversight of Commerce’s FirstNet Authority.
-The company was awarded a 25-year contract to operate the network in 2017.
+AT&T operates FirstNet under a 25-year contract, with the oversight of Commerce’s FirstNet Authority.
+The company was awarded a $6.5 billion contract to construct the network in 2017, but it's currently funded by user fees.

 The FirstNet Authority will sunset at the end of 2027 unless Congress reauthorizes it.